 National College Credit Recommendation Service

 Version 1 and 2: 39 hours (13 weeks).

 Version 1: September 2009 - March 2016.
 Version 2: April 2016 - Present.

 Instructional delivery format:

-Version 1 and 2: This course may be delivered in a classroom or online format.
-Instruction focuses on learning to see text as more than a basic communication tool.
+Version 1 and 2: Topics covered are: Instruction focuses on learning to see text as more than a basic communication tool.
 Students learn how to examine the basic architecture of text: first on the level of each individual letter, then on font families, and then on how various combinations of font family, font attributes impact the solutions.
 Students also learn to select and integrate multiple typefaces in order to develop unique solutions appropriate to the market niche for each project.
 Projects are designed to help students build a portfolio, which demonstrates proficiency in basic typographic design concepts.

 Version 1: In the lower division baccalaureate/associate degree category, 3 semester hours in Art (10/10).
-Version 2: In the lower division baccalaureate/associate degree category, 4 semester hours in Art (4/16 revalidation).
+Version 2: In the lower division baccalaureate/associate degree category, 4 semester hours in Art (4/16 revalidation) (3/21 revalidation).